When Should I Change My Air Conditioner's Air Filter at Home?

 • The type of air filter you are using

-• The collective air quality of your Clearwater area home
+• The entire air quality of your Columbus area home

-For your typical 1"-3" air filters, the manufacturers basically say to change them bi-monthly, which is actually a great rule of thumb.
+For the common 1″-3″ air filters, the OEM specs basically tell you to change them every 1 or 2 months, which is in fact a great rule of thumb.
 Still, generalities may not be suitable for your specific needs.
-If you have to tolerate light to moderate allergies, you might need to upgrade your air filter or change them even more often than OEM specifications.
-On the other hand, if you're in a less populated area, own a seldom occupied home (like a vacation home) or an area with few automobiles and trucks, replacing your air filters each year may be quite sufficient.
-Why should you factor in your pets?
-They have a tendency to shed, which can clog your air filter quick.
-Naturally, the air filter is just doing its job by containing pet hair and dander, but extremely dirty filters can cause diminished HVAC performance.
+If you suffer from light to moderate allergies, you may need to upgrade the air filter or change them even more often than OEM specifications.
+On the other hand, if you’re in a low population area, own a less occupied home (like a vacation home) or an area with few automobiles and trucks, changing your air filter every 12-months may be quite sufficient.
+Why do pets matter so much?
+They have a tendency to shed, which can clog your air filter in no time, just like a vacuum.
+Obviously, the air filter is just doing its job by containing pet hair and dander, but exceptionally dirty filters can cause diminished HVAC performance.

 In summary:

-• Seldom used home or single occupant homes without pets or allergies: Change 6-12 months
+• Infrequently occupied home or single occupant homes without pets or allergies: Change 6-12 months

-• Common suburban home without pets: Change every 90 days
+• Average suburban home without pets: Change every 90 days

-• Got a cat or dog: Change every 60 days
+• House with a pet: Change every 60 days

 • Multiple pets or have allergies: Change every 30-45 days